-3. Sex- and gender-based analyses of the deliverables under development (legislation, policy, plans or guidelines) are conducted, including the identification of barriers and enabling factors for gender equality.
-An accompanying plan to address results is developed.
-4. Relevant documents related to gender (e.g. gender plans or strategies, plans from Women's Affairs) and ones that may influence gender equality, including those in other sectors (e.g. education, WASH) are taken into consideration in the development of deliverables (legislation, policies, plans and guidelines) and referenced where appropriate.
-5. Gender equality, including women and girls' empowerment, is explicitly outlined as an objective in the legislation, policies, plans and guidelines under development.
-6. Where evidence is presented in the deliverables produced (legislation, policy, plans or guidelines), data on sex and gender dimensions are included.
-This could include, for example: Sex-disaggregated nutrition data Other relevant social determinants of health data by male and female (e.g. education, income, age, etc.) that would allow for an intersectional analysis Data on gender dimensions (e.g. decision-making, resources, division of labour, roles, expectations, gender norms) - see list of sources in Section 2.1, item 3.
-7. Interventions to address gender and nutrition are identified and included in the deliverables produced (legislation, policies, plans or guidelines).
-This includes the consideration of nutrition-sensitive and nutrition-specific, as well as gender-specific and gender-sensitive, interventions.
-8. The specific needs of marginalized or vulnerable populations (those who can be discriminated against on the basis of sex, age, ethnicity, education, low-income, sexual orientation, (dis)ability status, geography, etc.) are considered and referenced in the deliverables produced (legislation, policies, plans or guidelines).
+- Women's involvement in decision-making in the household, in the community, and in government. - 3.
+Sex- and gender-based analyses of the deliverables under development (legislation, policy, plans or guidelines) are conducted, including the identification of barriers and enabling factors for gender equality.
+An accompanying plan to address results is developed. - 4.
+Relevant documents related to gender (e.g. gender plans or strategies, plans from Women's Affairs) and ones that may influence gender equality, including those in other sectors (e.g. education, WASH) are taken into consideration in the development of deliverables (legislation, policies, plans and guidelines) and referenced where appropriate. - 5.
+Gender equality, including empowerment of women and girls, are explicitly outlined as objectives in the legislation, policies, plans and guidelines under development. - 6.
+Where evidence is presented in the deliverables produced (legislation, policy, plans or guidelines), data on sex and gender is included.
+This could include, for example: - Sex-disaggregated nutrition data - Other relevant social determinants of health data by male and female (e.g. education, income, age, etc.) that would allow for an intersectional analysis - Data on gender (e.g. decision-making, empowerment, resources, division of labour, roles, expectations, gender norms) - see list of sources in Section 3.2 below - item 4 - 7.
+Interventions to address gender and nutrition are identified and included in the deliverables produced (legislation, policies, plans or guidelines).
+This includes the consideration of nutrition sensitive and nutrition specific, as well as gender specific and gender sensitive, interventions. - 8.
+The specific needs of marginalized groups (people likely to be discriminated against on the basis of sex, age, ethnicity, education, income, sexual orientation, disability status, geography, etc.) are considered and referenced in the deliverables produced (legislation, policies, plans or guidelines)